utzcoz/utzcoz.github.io/_posts/2020-05-29-Analyze-split-screen.markdown

                 this, stackId, mSupervisor, windowingMode, activityType, onTop);
 ```

-The `ActivityStackSupervisor.restoreRecentTaskLocked` invoking chain will call `ActivityDisplay.createStackUnchecked` to create an instance of `ActivityStack` with the stack id and windoing mode.
+The `ActivityStackSupervisor.restoreRecentTaskLocked` invoking chain will call `ActivityDisplay.createStackUnchecked` to create an instance of `ActivityStack` with the stack id and windowing mode.

-In `ActivityStack` initialization method, there is an important invocking:
+In `ActivityStack` initialization method, there is an important invoking:

 ```java
 ActivityStack.ActivityStack